guustavomc/Personal-Finance-Platform/README.md

 - Add Swagger/OpenAPI documentation for API endpoints.
 - Implement event-driven communication between services using Kafka or RabbitMQ.

-### Budget Service (Planned)

-The Budget Service will allow users to define budgets for specific months or years, integrating with the Expense and Investment Services to track spending and investment allocations.

 ## Investment Service

 The Investment Service manages investment records, including creating, updating, and retrieving investment details, with integration into the overall budgeting process.